 Impacts of the No Action Alternative on Navigation - With the No Action Alternative, repetitive maintenance dredging activities would be expected to continue at a rate similar to recent history.
-Over the last ten years dredging costs in the area (RMs 156 - 165) have averaged approximately \$359,925 per year.
-These expenditures would be expected to continue in the future.
+In the last 5 years, approximately 600,000 cubic yards of material has been removed between RM 162.00 and RM 160.00 at a cost of approximately \$1.7M.These expenditures would be expected to continue in the future.

 Impacts of the Proposed Action on Navigation - Implementation of the Proposed Action is expected to reduce the amount and frequency of repetitive maintenance dredging necessary in the area.
-Barge grounding rates would also be expected to decrease in the area.
 Extensive coordination with navigation industry partners was conducted and Ameren's concerns with impacts to their intake facility at RM 161.5 (R) were addressed.
 Accordingly, impacts to fleeting areas as well as other navigation concerns have been avoided.
 The rootless dike at RM 161.7 will be located in a designated fleeting area, but it is no longer in use.
 The cost of the Proposed Action is not expected to exceed \$3,500,000.